dfoderick/linked-biometrics-demo/README.md

 # Convert to use Bitcoin ZKP
+Tasks
+- [ ] Store dids on blockchain
+- [ ] DID resolver for bitcoin
+- [ ] convert proof to ZKP inside credential
+- [ ] integrate scrypt for verification

 These are the likely modification points.

 src/helpers/common.js
 * issueCredential(suite, credential, true, documentLoader)